Julien-R44/bentocache-docs/content/docs/options.md

 Levels: `global`, `driver`

 This prefix will be added in front of all your cache keys.
 This can be useful, for example, in the case where you share a Redis with another application.
-Particularly when you need to `.clear()`.
+Particularly when you need to call `.clear()`.
 Without a prefix, all keys will be deleted, even those not added by your application.

 ### `ttl`